Garden club’s plant sale a success

 The Mooresville Garden Club held a plant sale in the yard at East Center Avenue from 8 a.m. to 1 p.m.
 May 1 with a variety of annuals, perennials, shrubs, vegetables, small trees and yard art available for purchase.

-In addition to the sale, there was a kids’ table set up for seeding planting and an education tent where those attending could visit and learn about various gardening topics.
-The presentations, which were held throughout the morning, included carnivorous plants, sharpening tools, rooting African Violets, Mandeville care and plants to attract bees.
+In addition to the sale, there was a kids’ table set up for seed planting and an education tent where those attending could visit and learn about various gardening topics.
+The presentations, which were held throughout the morning, included carnivorous plants, sharpening tools, rooting African violets, Mandevilla care and plants to attract bees.

 Barb Besecker, who served as chair of the plant sale, shared that the event went very well and noted that only two hours into the event, many of the plants had already been purchased.